gustavofernandezlembert/Gustavo-Fernandez/README.md

 # About me

-I'm Gustavo Fernandez, a passionate professional in the field of telecommunications and data science.
+A passionate professional in the field of telecommunications and data science.
 With a strong background in wireless communications (RF/RAN) and a keen interest in data analytics, I strive to bridge the gap between technology and insights.

 In my professional journey as a Telecom Engineer, I have gained extensive experience in RF/RAN network optimization, design, rollout, KPI, and quality assurance.
 I have delved into the intricacies of 5G NR and LTE technologies, honing my skills in telecom infrastructure network principles, coverage and capacity requirements, and RF planning, design, and optimization.